Winfield Scott Edgerly: Later life and death

 When he retired from the Army, Edgerly returned to New Hampshire.
 After the U.S. entry into World War I, he served as a member of a military emergency board in New Hampshire and commanded a mobilization camp in Concord, New Hampshire from July through September 1917, his last active service.
-He died on September 10, 1927 and is buried in Arlington National Cemetery, Arlington, Virginia; he was survived by his wife who resided in Washington, D.C.
-Pioneer steamboat captain Grant Marsh, who was involved in the Sioux Expedition, named Edgerly Island after Edgerly.
+He died on September 10, 1927, and is buried in Arlington National Cemetery, Arlington, Virginia; he was survived by his wife who resided in Washington, D.C.